bcgov/data-publication/pages/dps_bcdc_w_start.md

 ## How to Become a Provider to the Catalogue

-To become a Catalogue editor/publisher for a Sub-Organization (a Branch or Division), one needs the sub-org to exist or be created and an account.
+To become a Catalogue editor/publisher for a Sub-Organization (a Branch or Division), one needs the sub-org to exist or be created and an grants applied to your account.

+To start please log into the [Catalgoue](https://catalogue.data.gov.bc.ca/) or have others who you will request access on behalf of.
++ This will populate the catalogue with all your details from the GAL.

-To start the account please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).
+Then to request a grant to your account please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).
 + This request service also allows for other account actions.

 Requests can be made for yourself or on behalf of others.